cfarkas/annotate_my_genomes/README.md

 - EMBOSS toolkit (Open Source software for molecular biology)
 - Clustal Omega (DNA/Protein alignment program)

-Six of these requirements except the first and the last three (gcc/g++, AGAT, FEELnc and SAMtools) can be achieved via conda in a single command-line as follows:
+Six of these requirements except the first and the last two (gcc/g++, FEELnc and SAMtools) can be achieved via conda in a single command-line as follows:
 ```
 conda install -c conda-forge parallel
 conda install -c bioconda stringtie